-PR strategy for launching new products often begins with social listening and benchmarking competitors.
+PR strategy for launching new products often begins with social listening and benchmarking competitors by using a social media monitoring tool or competitive analysis software.
 But, what else can you do to get journalists interested in your product after you’ve done the research?
 PR pro, Michelle Garrett, asks industry experts to weigh in on the best way to craft PR for product launches.

 Each year, brands launch more than 30,000 new consumer products.
 80% of them fail.